 - 4 cups beef broth or 4 tsp beef bullion and 4 cups water

 - 1 tbsp Worcestershire sauce

 - ¼ tsp pepper

-- Next, add the salt, pepper, ketchup, mustard, and 1 tsp Worcestershire sauce and eggs.
+- Next, add the salt, pepper, ketchup, mustard,1 tsp Worcestershire sauce, and eggs.
 Mix well.

 - Divide the meat mixture and form it into 8 large oval-sized patties.

 - Heat 2 tbsp of olive oil in a large frying pan and brown both sides of each beef patty.
 Do not crowd.
 Cook 2 or 3 patties at a time.

 - When patties are browned, remove patties and set them on a plate until ready to add them to the gravy.
 (At this point if you prefer to finish cooking the patties in the oven instead of simmering them in the gravy, bake them at 350 degrees for 25-30 minutes.)

 - When you have browned all of the patties, start making the gravy by sautéing the onions, garlic, and sliced mushrooms in the butter.
 Sauté them until they are nice and tender.

 - Stir in ½ cup of flour.
 Once the flour is completely incorporated, gradually stir in the beef broth.
 Whisk it in so that there are no lumps.